nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 Postgres DCB recorder v3
 ------------------------

-A third attempt to implement implements the complex DCB query logic in Postgres is shown below.
+A third attempt to implement the complex DCB query logic in Postgres is shown below.
 The first attempt used array columns and array operator.
 It didn't work very well.
 The :class:`~eventsourcing.dcb.postgres_tt.PostgresDCBRecorderTT` class shown below implements the DCB event store interface using a secondary table of tags that is indexed with a B-tree.